HASKI-RAK/HASKI-Frontend/README.md

 ### Code style

 We use [ESLint](https://eslint.org/) to enforce a consistent code style.
 A .prettierrc file is also included to format the code automatically.
 Run `yarn lint` to check for errors.
-You can also use `yarn lint --fix` to automatically fix some of the errors.
 It also runs `unimported` to check for unused imports.
 You will be prompted to install this package if you run `yarn lint` for the first time.
+You can run `yarn lint --fix` to fix some of the errors automatically.

 ### Testing